 From the beginning of the meeting, we informed the parties that if they agreed, we would draft a simple form agreement on the spot to make sure that the parties would abide by what was agreed.

-Trying to avoid the payment of cash and the valuation of investments which would give rise to disputes and further delays, we focused on returning the cars Mrs J had originally bought and transferred to the company as her initial contribution or alternatively, our client taking the cars bought with his financial contributions.
-However, some of the old cars were sold (9 out of the 25) and Mrs J somewhat unreasonably wanted to take new cars as she did not agree that the value of the new cars was slightly less than our client’s investment (arguing that they were bought with the company’s profits and not our client’s loans).
-There were no audited financial statements for the last year when many of the cars were bought and Mrs J would not accept the accountant’s draft.
+Trying to avoid the payment of cash and the valuation of investments which would give rise to disputes and further delays, we focused on returning the cars Mrs. J had initially bought and transferred to the company as her initial contribution or our client taking the cars bought with his financial contributions.
+However, some of the old cars were sold (9 out of the 25), and Mrs. J somewhat unreasonably wanted to take new cars as she disagreed that the value of the new vehicles was slightly less than our client’s investment (arguing that they were bought with the company’s profits and not our client’s loans).
+There were no audited financial statements for the last year when many of the cars were bought, and Mrs. J would not accept the accountant’s draft.

-At the same time with splitting the business, we had to solve the problem of personal loans made to Mrs J, which in the absence of evidence and most money being paid in cash to her meant that it would be very difficult to get back from the Cypriot Courts.
+At the same time with splitting the business, we had to solve the problem of personal loans made to Mrs. J, which in the absence of evidence and most money being paid in cash to her meant that it would be complicated to get back from the Cypriot Courts.

-As the discussions went on, Mrs J finally agreed to get her 16 older cars transferred to a company of her choice and she requested to get some new cars of the company which were worth €120.000.
-Negotiations went on and Mrs J finally agreed to get her old cars and 5 new cars with an agreed value between the parties of €55.000.
-An agreement was signed between the parties and while Mrs J tried to retract from this she received an ultimatum: She either conforms or we file a court claim together with a summary judgment for specific performance.
+As the discussions went on, Mrs. J finally agreed to get her 16 older cars transferred to a company of her choice, and she requested to get some new cars from the company which was worth €120.000.
+Negotiations went on, and Mrs. J finally agreed to get her old vehicles and five new cars with an agreed value between the parties of €55.000.
+The two parties signed an agreement, and while Mrs. J tried to retract from this, she received an ultimatum: She either conforms, or we file a court claim together with a summary judgment for specific performance.

-As a result, Mr S saved his existing investment and protected his cashflow by not paying any cash to Mrs. In addition, he was able to focus on his business immediately.
-In addition to a good bargain, no more threats were made against Mr S.
+As a result, Mr. S saved his existing investment and protected his cash flow by not paying any cash to Mrs. J. Besides he was able to focus on his business immediately.
+In addition to a good bargain, no more threats were made against Mr. S.